Sonal-Wagh/Arduino-embedded-Projects/README.md

 **2.Key Features**

-Bidirectional Counting: Accurately detects entry and exit using two PIR sensors.
+a.Bidirectional Counting: Accurately detects entry and exit using two PIR sensors.

-LCD Display: Continuously displays the current count of individuals in the room.
+b.LCD Display: Continuously displays the current count of individuals in the room.

-Automatic Adjustment: Increments or decrements count based on motion sequence.
+c.Automatic Adjustment: Increments or decrements count based on motion sequence.

 **3.Working Principle**

-PIR Sensor 1 detects motion at the entrance → person entering.
+a.PIR Sensor 1 detects motion at the entrance → person entering.

-PIR Sensor 2 detects motion at the exit → person leaving.
+b.PIR Sensor 2 detects motion at the exit → person leaving.

-The system updates the count accordingly and displays it on the LCD.
+c.The system updates the count accordingly and displays it on the LCD.

 **4.Components Used**